 Cash Balance Plans

-monthly benefit at retirement usually based upon a formula that takes
+retirement that is usually based upon a formula that takes

-expressed as a hypothetical account balance
+expressed as a hypothetical account balance instead of a

-which is usually a percentage of compensation, and an interest credit
+credit, which is usually a percentage of compensation, and

-Treasury rate.
-This interest credit rate must be specified in the plan
+interest credit rate must be specified in the plan document.

 hypothetical account balance which represents the sum of all

-contribution and interest credits.
-Although the plan is required to
+contributions and interest credits.
+Although the plan is

-balance plan bears the investment risks and rewards.
-An actuary
+bears the investment risks and rewards in a cash balance

 investment earnings (or losses).

-"accounts" grow but are still protected against
+their "accounts" grow, but they are still protected against

 fluctuations in the market.
 In addition, a cash balance plan